achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 * Dark-skinned black man
 * Troubled married life after her cheated on is wife
 * Is not intimidated by Leonard
+* Who would I cast as Hanson?
+Andre Braugher

 ### Vanilla Ride